 It’s a fast, secure, and reliable programming language that has simple rules and syntax based on the C programming languages.

+Many developers choose Java over Python, Ruby, Swift, C, and other modern languages.
 If you’re looking to be in demand, learning Java can be a great first step.
 Let’s see what’s so basic about Java.

 How Does Java work?